biasmv/pv/doc/viewer.rst

 .. function:: pv.Viewer.addListener(type, callback)
               pv.Viewer.on(type, callback)

   :param type: The type of event to listen to.
-Must be either 'atomClicked', 'atomDoubleClicked', or 'viewerReady'.
+Must be either 'atomClicked', 'atomDoubleClicked', 'viewerReady', 'keypress', 'keydown', 'keyup', 'mousemove', 'mousedown', 'mouseup', or 'viewpointChanged'.

   When an event fires, callbacks registered for that event type are invoked with type-specific arguments.
 See documentation for the individual events for more details